 August 17, 2025

-A Dance that Contrasts with Modern Ideologies
+A Dance that Challenges Modern Ideologies

 The imprint of these modern ideologies is visible in many Western tango scenes, where the dance is often distorted by coldness, arrogance, and excessive self-display.
 The obsession with novelty, eccentricity, and personal branding undermines the spirit of tango as a shared ritual of connection.
 These distortions are not just stylistic—they are philosophical.
-They betray a failure to grasp tango’s deeper ethos, which cannot be mastered through technique alone.
+They reflect a failure to grasp tango’s deeper ethos, which cannot be mastered through mechanics alone.

 No comments: